Nokia Lumia 620

-Along with Lumia 810 and 928, this model will not get the FM Radio support upon updating to Windows Phone "Amber".
+Along with Lumia 810 and 928, this model did not get FM Radio support upon updating to Windows Phone "Amber".
 Reasons range from the model not having the FM radio chip to the design of the casing (and earphone plug) not supporting the connection for the antenna required.

 Specifications

 Hardware

-The Lumia 620 comes with a 3.8-inch capacitive touchscreen LCD display.
-It is powered by a dual-core 1.0 GHz Krait Qualcomm Snapdragon S4 processor and has 512 MB of RAM.
+The Lumia 620 came with a 3.8-inch capacitive touchscreen LCD.
+It was uses a dual-core 1.0 GHz Krait Qualcomm Snapdragon S4 processor and has 512 MB of RAM.
 The phone has 8 GB of internal storage that can be expanded using MicroSD cards up to 64 GB.

 The Lumia 620 has a 1300 mAh Li-ion battery, 5-megapixel rear camera and VGA front-facing camera.
-It is available in lime green, orange, magenta, yellow, cyan, white and black.
+It was available in lime green, orange, magenta, yellow, cyan, white and black.

 Software

-The Lumia 620 comes with Windows Phone 8 and is upgradeable to Windows Phone 8.1.
+The Lumia 620 came with Windows Phone 8 and was upgradeable to Windows Phone 8.1.

 Reception

 Engadget reviewed the phone very positively.
 It praised its battery life, performance, and value for money.
-It noted that the camera was not very good, but okay considering that the 620 is a budget phone.
+It noted that the camera was not very good but okay considering that the 620 is a budget phone.

 James Rogerson of TechRadar in his review wrote: "There's not a whole lot that the Nokia Lumia 620 does wrong.
 As an all-round, jack of all trades budget handset it does a great job.
 We'd love it if the screen was slightly bigger or it had a little bit more RAM, but for the price we can't really complain.
 The only real issue is the battery, and that's an issue to some extent with every Windows Phone 8 right now."